PyMVPA/PyMVPA/doc/source/faq.rst

 they belong to.

-The return values of all code snippets defined in `harvest_attribs` are available in the `harvested` state variable. `harvested` is a dictionary where the keys are the code snippets used to compute the value.
+The return values of all code snippets defined in `harvest_attribs` are available in the `harvested` conditional attribute. `harvested` is a dictionary where the keys are the code snippets used to compute the value.
 As the key in this case is pretty long, we simply take the first (and only) value from the dictionary.
 The value is actually a list of sensitivity datasets, one per